Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Results

 \subsection{Results for Real EHR Datasets}

-Using EHR datasets obtained from three hospitals, we conduct additional experiments with different values of \( p \) and \( l \) under the setting described in Section~\ref{sec.real_data}.
+{ Before performing analysis, we examine the validity of the low-rank assumption for the EHR dataset in Part~\ref{sec: low-rank} of the Supplementary Materials.
+Our results show that the data matrix are nearly low-rank, which fulfills the requirement of \textsc{Macomss}.} Using these EHR datasets, we conduct experiments with different values of \( p \) and \( l \) under the setting described in Section~\ref{sec.real_data}.
 In these experiments, we randomly sample 400 patients and \( p \) clinical features with a missing block controlled by \( l \), repeated 50 times.
 We apply \textsc{Macomss} to impute these matrices for downstream classification tasks, where the classification accuracy is measured by AUC in testing sets.
 For comparison, we compute the AUC for logistic regressions using the complete predictor matrix, serving as the complete-data method for classification performance.
 To examine the impact of block missingness, we also report the AUC obtained by removing clinical features with structural missingness -- a conventional approach that disregards structural patterns in downstream tasks.
 These AUC values are shown in Figure~\ref{fig:performance-compare-EHR-extra}.

 We observe that \textsc{Macomss} significantly outperforms classification without imputation, as evidenced by the AUC values in Figure~\ref{fig:performance-compare-EHR-extra}.
-These results highlight the necessity of imputing block missingness in the predictor matrix prior to classification, as the imputation can recover important information crucial for predicting patient admission.
 Notably, this recovery achieves a prediction accuracy close to the complete-data method, demonstrating the generalizability of \textsc{Macomss} for clinical prediction tasks.

+{ In Figure~\ref{fig:RC}, we illustrate the coefficients from logistic regression models using the above methods, estimated from three randomly selected replication experiments in Figure~\ref{fig:performance-compare-EHR-extra} with $p = 120$ and $l = 50$.
+We find that \textsc{Macomss} identifies clinical features in demographic information, vital signs, and comorbidities—similar to the complete-data benchmark.
+These features are usually important predictors for emergency hospital admission \citep{wallace2014risk, lucke2018early, brink2022predicting}, but they are ignored when no imputation is performed.
+These results highlight the necessity of imputing block missingness in the predictor matrix prior to classification, as the imputation may recover important information crucial for predicting patient admission. }